top of page

 Client Dignity

 We help your child recognize when they are becoming overstimulated and teach them how to ask for a break.
 We also teach them what strategies they can use during that break to re-regulate.
-This build your child's autonomy and prepares them for success through the rest of their life.
+This builds your child's autonomy and prepares them for success through the rest of their life.

 Family Focused, Client Centered

 No one knows a child better than their family.
-We believe it is vital to involve you, the family, when setting goals for your child.
-We align our Individualized Treatment Plan to family priorities to ensure that your child's progress is meaningful.
-We appreciate diversity of family structure and culture, and we work to include everyone who is meaningful in the life of each client.
+We appreciate diversity of family structure and culture, and we work to include everyone who plays meaningful roles in the life of each child.

 Caregiver Support

-We aren't just here to help your child develop skills - we're here to help you gain skills and feel confident in your ability to support your child's growth.
+Starting something new can feel overwhelming.
+We are here for you because we've been where you are.
+That means that beyond helping your child build skills, we're here to help you gain skills and feel confident in your ability to support your child's growth.

 • Correctly identify the function of a behavior.